 LEATHER, LEATHER EVERYWHERE

-Leather was hands down the biggest trend of SS20, and it’s clear to see from next season’s collections that it’s not going anywhere.
+Leather was hands down the biggest trend of last season, and it’s clear to see from FW20’s collections that it’s not going anywhere.
 Championed by everyone from fashion heavyweights Versace, Fendi and Salvatore Ferragamo to emerging labels such as Petar Petrov, the message from the runway was clear: more really is more.
 Admittedly, leather might sound like an evergreen trend but, this season, it’s gone far beyond the usual pair of pants or perfect jacket, with butter-soft pieces running the gamut from black to brown and burgundy being worn from head to toe.
 Thanks to the array of covetable leather pieces already on offer, getting a jumpstart on the trend couldn’t be easier.
 Our top tip?
 Look for versatile pieces with a louche fit, such as culottes, wide-leg pants and luxe shirts – not only can they be styled together or separately, they also feel like a truly fresh proposition.

 ON THE FRINGE